Former Victoria’s Secret Angel Doutzen Kroes Goes Completely Nude In Recent Instagram Post

 “Summer bod goals,” another one chimed in.

-On Valentine’s Day, the supermodel took to her Instagram page once again to share a photo of herself with husband, the Dutch DJ Sunnery James Gorré, and their two children, Phyllon Joy, 8, and Myllena Mae, 4, in honor of the special occasion.
+On Valentine’s Day, the supermodel took to her Instagram page once again to share a photo of herself with her husband, the Dutch DJ Sunnery James Gorré, and their two children, Phyllon Joy, 8, and Myllena Mae, 4, in honor of the special occasion.

 When Kroes is not working or hanging out with her family, the model likes to workout and work on her fitness routine.
-In a 2014 interview with Vogue magazine, she opened up about how she snapped back after second pregnancy.
+In a 2014 interview with Vogue magazine, she opened up about how she snapped back after her second pregnancy.

 “I’ve worked out since I was really young.
 I was a speed skater and I used to be a serious bike rider,” she said.
 “It all has to do with how you come back after pregnancy, along with genetics, and eating healthy.”